Rick45B/Algorithms/README.md

 * Standardized API.
 * Test-rich implementation using asserts inside the **Tests** folders.
 * Heavily debugged against memory-leaks, no leaks seems to be present as for now.
-* stddef.h aside, the library doesn't necessarily need any standard c libraries.
+* stddef.h aside, the library doesn't necessarily need any standard C libraries.
 * Client can decide which allocation/deallocation functions the library will be using.

 ## TODO
 There are a lot of things to do, as this is a very immature project:
-* Adding algorithms to the various ADT's implemented.
+* Adding algorithms of the various ADT's implemented.
 * Completing the BST ADT's
 * Adding graphs and their algorithms.